BhaskarJoshi-01/C-Shell/READme.md

     It implemends echo functions just does the things.

-8. history.c : it stores history of 20 commands and prints 10 at a time if no argument is specified and prints desired history if argument is less than 20 . if argument is greater than 20 then it just loops over the 20 commands stored.
+8. history.c :

+    It stores history of 20 commands and prints 10 at a time if no argument is specified and prints desired history if argument is less than 20 .
+If argument is greater than 20 then it just loops over the 20 commands stored.

-9. unimplemented.c : contains unimplemented() and backquit() functions. handles commands which are not manually implemented and also handles background processed and printing when it is killed.
+9. unimplemented.c :

+    Contains unimplemented() and backquit() functions. handles commands which are not manually implemented and also handles background processed and printing when it is killed.

+10. nightswatch.c :

-10. nightswatch.c :contains nightwatch(),interrupt(),keydown() and newborn() and if valid arguments are given it starts a timer and calls newborn or interrupt and if q is pressed it quits . interrupt prints the number of times keyboard interrupted CPUs and newborn   tells the process of last created pid.
+    contains nightwatch(),interrupt(),keydown() and newborn() and if valid arguments are given it starts a timer and calls newborn or interrupt and if q is pressed it quits . interrupt prints the number of times keyboard interrupted CPUs and newborn   tells the process of last created pid.

-11. bghand.c : it containd a funtion bghand which is called from cmdhandle.c and it implements bg command.
+11. bghand.c :

+    It containd a funtion bghand which is called from cmdhandle.c and it implements bg command.

-12. jobs.c : it contains the function jobs(),chekallkill(),fg(),kjob() which opens jobs, check if all jobs are stopped , moves a command to foreground,kills a job with its job no.
+12. jobs.c :

+    It contains the function jobs(),chekallkill(),fg(),kjob() which opens jobs, check if all jobs are stopped , moves a command to foreground,kills a job with its job no.

-13. logical.c : it contains two functions and the third bonus is implemented in this part .
+13. logical.c :

+    It contains two functions and the third bonus is implemented in this part .

-14. overkill.c : it contains a function for killing all the jobs
+14. overkill.c :

+    It contains a function for killing all the jobs

+15. redir.c :

-15. redir.c :it handles the piping and redirection of the command given.
+    It handles the piping and redirection of the command given.

-16. setenv.c : it sets global variable which can be checked through printenv
+16. setenv.c :

+    It sets global variable which can be checked through printenv

-17. sighnd.c : it contains three signal handlers for ctrl+c,ctrl+z and the segfault that was occuring on ctrl+\ was also handled
+17. sighnd.c :

+    It contains three signal handlers for ctrl+c,ctrl+z and the segfault that was occuring on ctrl+\ was also handled

-18. headerfile.h : it contains  the above mentioned files and has functions listed in above files.
+18. headerfile.h :

+    It contains  the above mentioned files and has functions listed in above files.

 <a id = "not-features">
 </a>